 Free Tours By Foot offers a variety of New York City walking tours, most of which are free (on their food tours you pay for your own samples).
 Most tours are 2 hours and cover a single neighborhood, but they also have an All-In-One-Tour that is 6-hours long and covers many areas of New York City.
 The guides on these tours work exclusively for tips, so keep that in mind and tip appropriately if you are happy with your experience.
 They recommend tipping $10/person for their 2-hour tours and $25/person for the 6-hour tour.

 The Central Park Conservancy offers free guided walking tours covering many different areas of Central Park.
 Tours range from 30 minutes to 2 hours, and are led by volunteers from the Central Park Conservancy Walking Tour Program.
 These tours offer visitors a great opportunity to understand Central Park and learn about the park's history and design.
 Tours are rated for difficulty, and some are handicap-accessible.

-6. Greenwich Village Walking Tour
+6. "Crossroads of New York" Walking Tour

 7. Free Lower East Side Historic Tours